Herysia/CustomKeyBinds/README.md

 - Copy the dll from the output directory to `Among us/BepInEx/plugins`

 - /!\ If the version mismatch

+# Contributing
+Unless it's obfuscation related, please commit your changes into v2020.9.9s Branch (which is unobfuscated code).

 # Licensing
 CustomKeyBinds is licensed under the MIT License, Version 2.0.
 See [LICENSE](LICENSE.md) for the full License.